-If you are in a search for a 4k screen without all the added extra features like wide color gamut, HDR support and 4:4:4 croma sub-sampling, this is the best option to buy, as it offers above respectable picture specifications and one of the lowest input lags in the market with a staggering low price even for large screens.
+For those looking for a 4k screen without all the added extra features like wide color gamut, HDR support and 4:4:4 croma sub-sampling, this is the best option, as it offers above respectable picture specifications and one of the lowest input lags in the market with a staggering low price even for large screens.

 Ranked in these QuestionsQuestion Ranking